A Case for the Resurrection of Christ—Part 2

 Hypotheses that Attempt to Explain the Purported Facts

 I think we would all agree that just because people believe something doesn’t mean it’s true.
-Nevertheless, if you agree that the above four specific facts are probable or even plausible, it begs the question of what best explains why so many of the earliest Christians believed that Jesus was crucified, that he subsequently died and was buried, and on the third day after his burial, he was seen as risen from the dead.
+Nevertheless, if you agree that the above four purported facts are probable or even plausible, it begs the question of what best explains why so many of the earliest Christians believed that Jesus was crucified, that he subsequently died and was buried, and on the third day after his burial, he was seen as risen from the dead.

 I will present the following argument as an inference to the best explanation.
 This type of argument does not attempt to prove the resurrection but, instead, aims to find the best, most probable, or most plausible explanation for the beliefs of the early Christians about the resurrection.
 It is important to note that there may be other hypotheses (or versions of hypotheses) than those that have been presented here.
 It is the nature of arguments to the best explanation that they don’t always present every possible explanation.